vikashk1/node/doc/api/http.md

 The raw request/response headers list exactly as they were received.

-Note that the keys and values are in the same list.
+The keys and values are in the same list.
 It is *not* a list of tuples.
 So, the even-numbered offsets are key values, and the odd-numbered offsets are the associated values.